Raven banner

 The raven banner (hrafnsmerki [ˈhrɑvnsˌmerke]; hravenlandeye) was a flag, possibly totemic in nature, flown by various Viking chieftains and other Scandinavian rulers during the 9th, 10th and 11th centuries.
-The flag, as depicted in Norse artwork, was roughly triangular, with a rounded outside edge on which there hung a series of tabs or tassels.
-It bore a resemblance to ornately carved "weather-vanes" used aboard Viking longships.
+Period description simply describes it as a war banner with a raven mark on it, although no complete visual description or depiction of the raven banner is known from the time.
+Norse and European period artwork, however, depicts war banners as roughly triangular, with a rounded outside edge on which there hung a series of tabs or tassels, some with a resemblance to ornately carved "weather-vanes" used aboard Viking longships, indicating that some raven banners may have been constructed in a similar manner.

 Scholars conjecture that the raven flag was a symbol of Odin, who was often depicted accompanied by two ravens named Huginn and Muninn.
 Its intent may have been to strike fear in one's enemies by invoking the power of Odin.
 As one scholar notes regarding encounters between the Christian Anglo-Saxons and the invading pagan Scandinavians: